jsheppard95/MechaCar_Statistical_Analysis/README.md

 differences in mean from the population value for `Lot1` and `Lot2` are likely due to chance, however the difference for `Lot3` is statistically significant.

+## Study Design: MechaCar vs Competition
+Here we consider a statistical study to quantify the performance of MechaCar vehicles relative to its competiton.
+To analyze the performance, the following metrics are of particular interest:

+- Fuel Efficiency
+- Horsepower
+- Safety Rating

+Narrowing on the analysis of fuel efficiency, we can formulate the null and alternative hypotheses as follows:

+H<sub>0</sub> : The mean fuel efficiency between MechaCar vehicles and that of
+                its competitor are equal
+                \mu<sub>MechaCar</sub> = \mu<sub>competitor</sub>
+H<sub>0</sub> : The mean fuel efficiency between MechaCar vehicles is less
+                than that of its competitor.
+                \mu<sub>MechaCar</sub> < \mu<sub>competitor</sub>